IBakare/IBakare/README.md

 ### :woman_technologist: About Me :
 I am a Data Analyst <img src="https://media.giphy.com/media/cnzou4ydGM7GJZ7VTz/giphy.gif" width="30"> from the United Kingdom.

-- :telescope:  I use my expertise in collecting, cleaning, analyzing, and interpreting complex data sets to provide valuable insights and recommendations that help organizations make informed decisions.

-- :seedling: Exploring Technical Content Writing.
+- :telescope: At present, I leverage a range of technical tools and platforms, including Python, SQL, Excel, and various Business Intelligence (BI) applications like Power BI and Tableau, to perform my data analyst duties.
+With proficiency in these tools, I can efficiently extract, clean, and analyze complex data sets, create visualizations, and develop insightful reports to aid organizations in making data-driven decisions..

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I take lessons of LinkedIn and read tech articles.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ifeloluwabakare/)